-Important Notice Regarding the Internet Availability of Proxy Materials for the Stockholder Meeting To Be Held on June 17, 2020.
+Important Notice Regarding the Internet Availability of Proxy Materials for the Stockholder Meeting To Be Held on June 21, 2023.

-The Proxy Statement, a proxy card and our 2019 Annual Report are available free of charge on the Internet at https://proxydocs.com/DRRX.
+The Proxy Statement, a proxy card and the Company's 2022 Annual Report are available free of charge on the internet at https://proxydocs.com/DRRX.

-WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, PLEASE VOTE YOUR SHARES AS SOON AS POSSIBLE.
-YOU MAY VOTE OVER THE INTERNET OR BY USING THE TOLL-FREE TELEPHONE NUMBER ON YOUR PROXY CARD OR VOTING INSTRUCTION CARD.
-PLEASE REVIEW THE INSTRUCTIONS ON THE NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIALS OR ON YOUR PROXY CARD OR VOTING INSTRUCTION MATERIALS REGARDING YOUR VOTING OPTIONS IF YOU ATTEND THE MEETING VIA THE INTERNET, YOU MAY VOTE IF YOU WISH TO DO SO EVEN IF YOU HAVE PREVIOUSLY SENT IN YOUR PROXY CARD OR VOTED.
+WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, WE ENCOURAGE YOU TO READ THE PROXY STATEMENT AND VOTE YOUR SHARES AS SOON AS POSSIBLE, SO THAT YOUR SHARES MAY BE REPRESENTED AT THE ANNUAL MEETING.
+YOU MAY VOTE OVER THE INTERNET OR BY USING THE TOLL-FREE TELEPHONE NUMBER ON YOUR PROXY CARD OR VOTING INSTRUCTION MATERIALS, OR BY MAILING A PROXY CARD OR VOTING INSTRUCTION CARD.
+PLEASE REVIEW THE INSTRUCTIONS ON THE NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIALS OR ON YOUR PROXY CARD OR VOTING INSTRUCTION MATERIALS REGARDING YOUR VOTING OPTIONS IF YOU ATTEND THE ANNUAL MEETING VIA THE INTERNET, YOU MAY VOTE IF YOU WISH TO DO SO EVEN IF YOU HAVE PREVIOUSLY SENT IN YOUR PROXY CARD OR VOTED.

-DURECT CORPORATION 10260 Bubb Road Cuperting, CA 95014
+DURECT CORPORATION 10260 Bubb Road Cupertino, CA 95014

-PROXY STATEMENT FOR THE 2020 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS